 In 2025, a national trial of the Preschool Outcomes Measure will take place.
 Services will be invited to take part by their state or territory government.
 The way services take part in the trial will depend on the approach taken in their state or territory.
 Options for states and territories to participate in the trial include:

-- trialling the new national assessment tool, or
+- trialling the new national assessment tool

 - trialling a tool that is already in use that aligns with the new national learning progressions, or